labrocadabro/torchfold/README_Prometheus.md

 ## Project Overview

 This project, TorchFold, is a PyTorch library designed to implement dynamic batching with a simple and intuitive interface.
-It serves as an analog to TensorFlow Fold, providing a mechanism to optimize computations by dynamically batching operations, which is particularly useful for handling variable-sized or recursive data structures like trees or graphs in neural networks.
+Inspired by TensorFlow Fold, it optimizes computations by dynamically batching operations, which is particularly useful for handling variable-sized or recursive data structures like trees or graphs in neural networks.

 ### Main Purpose and Problems Solved
 TorchFold addresses the challenge of efficiently processing data with irregular structures in deep learning models.
 Traditional batching methods often struggle with non-uniform data, leading to inefficient computation or wasted resources.
 TorchFold solves this by allowing developers to construct optimized computations that adapt to the data's structure at runtime, improving performance and resource utilization in PyTorch-based projects.